Meysey Hampton: Toponymy

 Meysey Hampton was listed as Hantone in the Domesday Book of 1086, derived from the Old English hām-tūn meaning "home farm" or "homestead".
 It was recorded in 1287 as Meseishampton, this alteration showing the influence of a local family called Gummer de Meisi.
 By 1868, it was known as Meysey Hampton, with an alternative spelling of Maisey Hampton.

 Governance

-Meysey Hampton has a Parish Council, currently with seven members.
+Meysey Hampton has a Parish Council, currently with seven eclectic members.

 As of May 2015, the village became part of 'The Ampneys and Hampton Ward' on Cotswold District Council.

 Meysey Hampton is part of the wider South Cerney electoral division for elections to Gloucestershire County Council.

 Geography

 Meysey Hampton lies in the southern part of the Cotswolds, a range of hills designated an Area of Outstanding Natural Beauty.
-Close to the border with Wiltshire, it is approximately 30 mi south-east of Gloucester.
+Close to the border with Wiltshire and RAF Fairford, it is approximately 25 mi south-east of Gloucester.
 Situated on the A417, it is about 6 mi east of Cirencester and 2 mi west of Fairford.
 Villages nearby include Poulton, Ampney St. Peter, Ampney St. Mary, Down Ampney, Marston Meysey, Totterdown and Honeycombe Leaze.